EMPLOYMENT

 Comment, “History without Borders” International Graduate Historical Studies Conference, Central Michigan University (April 2013)

-BLOG and Podcast Writing
+BLOG and Podcast Appearances

 “Ironclad Commitments: Religious Freedom and Missionary Diplomacy,” The Panorama Blog (for the Society for Historians of the Early American Republic) (November 11, 2019)